Building Technologies

 Critically, Cuby’s system doesn’t require skilled labor.
 Instead of numerous trades (plumbers, electricians, framers) each doing their own thing, it takes just four unskilled laborers to assemble one code-compliant home in about 30 days.
 The workers have tablets that walk them through the entire process of turning the kit into a house.
 “When I say unskilled, I mean a warehouse worker that Amazon hires,” Gampel says.

 The labor savings deliver an added benefit: Cuby can afford to use steel, not lumber, for the framing.
-Compared to lumber, steel is less prone to cutting errors, it’s more easily available, and its prices are less variable, Gampel notes.
+Compared with lumber, steel is less prone to cutting errors, it’s more easily available, and its prices are less variable, Gampel notes.
 “Because we reduce the skilled labor and bring down the price, we can afford to use a higher-end material.”

 Perfecting the Process

 But Cuby doesn’t sell homes; it sells the mobile micro factories at about $10 million to $15 million each.
-Cuby’s customers can be developers, builders, general contractors, private equity groups—and their customers, in turn, are typically midsize homebuilders.
+Cuby’s customers can be developers, builders, general contractors, private equity groups—and their customers, in turn, are typically midsize home builders.

 Still in its early years, the startup has a research and development center in Minsk, Belarus—which is known for its engineering talent and where it’s less expensive to set up a facility, Gampel says.
 Here, Cuby produces and tests its micro factories and machinery.
 Its first mobile micro factory for a customer will soon head to Detroit.